-The Republic of Slovenia's economy remains vulnerable to domestic and external shocks, including the recent global economic crisis and those that may be caused by future significant economic difficulties of its major regional trading partners or by more general "contagion" effects, which could have a material adverse effect on the Republic of Slovenia's economic growth
+The Republic of Slovenia's economy remains vulnerable to domestic and external shocks, including the ongoing global economic crisis and those that may be caused by future significant economic difficulties of its major regional trading partners or by more general "contagion" effects, which could have a material adverse effect on the Republic of Slovenia's economic growth

-Slovenia's economy is vulnerable to external shocks, including the recent global economic crisis starting in 2007, which had a materially negative impact on the Slovenian economy.
+Slovenia's economy is vulnerable to external shocks, including the recent global economic crisis starting in 2007 and resurfacing in 2012 and 2013, which has had a materially negative impact on the Slovenian economy.
 The Slovenian economy is small, characterised by a relatively concentrated range of products, and is highly export-oriented.
-As a result of the slowdown in the global economy, Slovenia suffered a decline in GDP of 7.8 per cent. in 2009.
-Moreover, from 2008 to 2011, the unemployment rate rose to 8.2 per cent., calculated using the International Labour Organisation methodology (the "ILO methodology"), which is a 3.8 per cent. increase over 2008, though it is expected to remain at the same level in 2012.
-A significant decline in the economic growth of any of Slovenia's major trading partners, in particular Germany, Italy, Austria and the other EU member states, as well as Croatia and Serbia, could have a materially negative impact on Slovenia's balance of trade and adversely affect its economic growth prospects.
+As a result of the slowdown in the global economy, Slovenia suffered a decline in GDP of 7.8 per cent. in 2009, with increases of 1.2 per cent. and 0.6 per cent. in 2010 and 2011, respectively, and a decrease of 2.3 per cent in 2012.
+GDP is expected to shrink further by 1.9 per cent. in 2013.
+Moreover, in 2012, the unemployment rate rose to 8.9 per cent., calculated using the International Labour Organisation methodology (the "ILO methodology"), which is a 4.5 per cent. increase over 2008.
+According to the Institute of Macroeconomic Analysis and Development (the "IMAD"), it is expected that with a further decline in economic activity, employment will contract more in 2013 than it did in 2012, and will also continue to decrease in 2014.
+In additional projections by IMAD for 2013, investment is expected to decrease by 0.5 per cent., private consumption by 4.0 per cent. and government consumption by 2.9 per cent.
+A significant decline in the economic growth of any of Slovenia's major trading partners, in particular Germany, Italy, Austria and the other EU member states, as well as Croatia and Serbia, could also have a materially negative impact on Slovenia's balance of trade and adversely affect its economic growth prospects.

-Slovenia's economy is also subject to the risk of further deterioration in domestic demand, which has not fully recovered from the recession in 2009.
+Slovenia's economy is also subject to the risk of further deterioration in domestic demand, which has not recovered from the recession in 2009 and continues to decline.
 Tight credit conditions and increasing unemployment could further weaken private and household consumption.
 Similarly, reduced government consumption as a result of fiscal consolidation and austerity measures may constrain growth.
 Moreover, Slovenia is vulnerable to the effects of certain natural disasters, such as flooding which has occurred in certain regions in recent years.
+For example, in October and November 2012, damage from flooding caused by heavy rainfall led Slovenia to apply for assistance from the EU Solidarity Fund.
+An estimate of the direct damage is approximately €359 million.
 Deterioration in the investment environment and investment inflows as a result of domestic or external conditions, including adverse tax conditions, natural disasters, increased corruption, or weakened investor sentiment, could also limit future growth prospects.